 An outpatient physical therapy program may be prescribed about 6 weeks after lumbar microdiscectomy surgery, but many surgeons may start therapy sooner.
 Key areas of focus may include:

-- Strengthening.
 These exercises tend to focus on strengthening the back, abdomen, hips, and other muscles that support the spine.
 Special exercises may be added to target the lower back and improve function.

-- Stretching.
 Gentle stretches are assigned at the start of a physical therapy program and progress over time to help increase the spine’s flexibility.
 Other treatments to help loosen the soft tissues, such as massage, may also be recommended.

-- Good posture and form.
 In addition to ensuring that exercises and stretches are performed correctly and safely, the physical therapist may offer tips for using good posture throughout the day.
 If the patient is preparing to return to a physical job, safe ways to lift, pull, or push objects may also be taught.

 The length of a physical therapy program can depend on the patient’s individual needs.
 Since a lumbar microdiscectomy leaves much of the spine’s structure and surrounding tissues intact, recovery tends to be faster compared to spinal fusion surgery.

 As the patient progresses in physical therapy, he or she may start transitioning to doing more exercises at home and having fewer appointments.
 After the physical therapy program ends, most patients are advised to continue exercises and stretches at home on a regular basis.